 Gas purchases made at warehouse clubs, grocery stores and superstores may be excluded from this category.

-Streaming services category – You will earn the 3 percent bonus when you use your Propel card to pay for the following streaming services: Apple Music, Hulu, Netflix, Pandora, Sirius XM Radio and Spotify Premium.
+Popular streaming services category – You will earn the 3 percent bonus when you use your Propel card to pay for the following eligible streaming services: Apple Music, Hulu, Netflix, Pandora, Sirius XM Radio and Spotify Premium.

 When can you apply?